avcopan/autochem-clean/README.md

 }
 ```
 This `Rate` object is a Pydantic model that includes all of the information
-needed to add this rate a kinetic mechanism for simulation, including the
+needed to add this rate to a kinetic mechanism for simulation, including the
 reactants and products, whether or not the reaction is reversible, and the rate
 constant.
 The `rate_constant` attribute stores either raw rate constant data or a rate
-constant parametrization, using one of several specific `RateConstant` types.
+constant parametrization, using one of several specific `RateConstant` subtypes.
 In this case, it stores a `PlogRateConstant`.
 ```
 >>> rate.rate_constant